 Other signs might be tearfulness, headaches, loss of humour and changes in emotional mood.

-The Occupational Health Team, which is part of the Health and Safety compliance team, offers Mental Health and wellbeing training for all staff:
+The Occupational Health Team, which is part of the Health, Safety and Wellbeing team, offers confidential support managing health issues in the workplace and facilitates a range of Mental Health and Wellbeing training for all staff:

-- A guide for managers, case management (3 hours)
+- A guide for managers, Part II – case management (3 hours)

 - Personal and Professional Boundaries (2 hours)